Kodak: Shift to digital

 Kodak logo from 2006 to 2016.
 It is still used by Kodak Alaris.

 Despite the common misconception that the industry titan's refusal to invest in digital cameras led to its downfall, Kodak was actively involved in the development and production of digital cameras.
-In 1972, Roger VanHeyningen, the Director of the Physics Division in Kodak Research Labs (KRL), established a small laboratory where researchers began investigating the basic processes of the metal oxide semiconductor technology used to manufacture Charge Coupled Device (CCD) image sensors.
+By 1972, Dr. Roger Van Heyningen, the Director of the Physics Division in Kodak Research Labs (KRL), was convinced that digital imaging would someday replace photographic film and established a small laboratory where researchers began investigating the basic processes of the metal oxide semiconductor technology used to manufacture Charge Coupled Device (CCD) image sensors.
 In early 1974, KRL began an effort to develop a one-piece color video camera / recorder (now known as a camcorder), to replace home movie cameras which used 8mm film.
 While working on this project, Kodak Scientist Peter L. P. Dillon invented integral color image sensors and single-sensor color video cameras, which are now ubiquitous in products such as smart phone cameras, digital cameras and camcorders, digital cinema cameras, medical cameras, automobile cameras, and drones.
 In 1982, Kodak designed and manufactured a color CCD image sensor having 360,000 pixels, the highest resolution sensor available at the time.

 Kodak 35mm film cartridge alongside Asahi Pentax film camera.
 The shift from film to digital greatly affected Kodak's business.

-Kodak employee Steven Sasson developed the first handheld digital camera in 1975 using a monochrome CCD manufactured by Fairchild having 10,000 pixels.
+Kodak engineer Steven Sasson developed the first battery operated handheld digital camera prototype in 1975 using a monochrome CCD manufactured by Fairchild having 10,000 pixels.
 Larry Matteson, another employee, wrote a report in 1979 predicting a complete shift to digital photography would occur by 2010.
 However, company executives were reluctant to make a strong pivot towards digital technology at the time, since it would require heavy investment for a very limited market and put the company into direct competition with established firms in the computer hardware industry.